 Dismissal.
 Dismissal of a case on appeal -- upon agreement or settlement, by reason of mootness, or other disposition -- is governed by Rule 29, which is specific in its requirements.

-If the defendant files a motion for new trial in the Trial Court after plenary review under G.L. c.
-278, §33E of an appeal from an adverse ruling is subject to the gatekeeper function of the single justice.
+After plenary review under G.L. c.
+278, §33E of an appeal from an adverse ruling, any motions for new trial that the defendant files in the trial court are subject to the gatekeeper function of the single justice.

 Motions for Attorney's Fees and Costs.
 Requests for costs are governed by Rule 26 of the Massachusetts Rules of Appellate Procedure.